-&lt;sup>1A "crime purishable by imprisonment for a term exceeding one (1) year." as discussed in G. (1) and (2) above, is defined in federal law so as to exclude most misdemeanors in North Carolina.
-Domestic violence misdemeanors discussed on the next page are disqualifying misdemeanors under federal law.
-18°U.S.G. § 922(d).
+1 'A 'crime punishable by imprisonment for a term exceeding one (1) year, as discussed in C. (I) and (2) above, is defined in federal law so as to exclude most misdemeanors in North Carolina, Domestic violence misdemeanors discussed on the next page are disqua4fying misdemeanors under federal law.
+18 USC § 922(d).